Digital-Reactor/Brian_Hall_Portfolio/README.md

 **Course - Hyperparameter Tuning & Pipelines**

-By analyzing customer data provided by Thera Bank we will develop a classification model to identify and understand customers that are likely tochurn from credit card services and make recommendations on ways to retain those customers.
+By analyzing customer data provided by Thera Bank we will develop a classification model to identify and understand customers that are likely to churn from credit card services and make recommendations on ways to retain those customers.

 **Skills and Tools**